Vinni-Cedraz/push_swap_averager/README.md

 ### basic usage

-*it is **CRUCIAL** that you set your push_swap Makefiles to compile everything with the -O3 flag!*
+*First: it is **CRUCIAL** that you set your push_swap Makefiles to compile everything with the -O3 flag!*

-Just do this from your push_swap root directory and your program will be compiled and all tests will be ran in sequence:
+Then, just do this from your push_swap root directory and your program will be compiled and the tests will be ran:

 `make -C pushswap-averager`

-The first test will be the basic_test, it tests if you are really sorting the ararys and accuses any memory leaks.
+The first test will be the basic_test, it tests if you are really sorting the arrays and accuses any memory leaks.
 It will do so with:
 - all unsorted arrays of size 3
 - three unsorted arrays of each size 5, 10, 15, 20, 50, 100 and 500
 - and a single one of size 1000